ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Side effects occur for each subscription
 ### Subscriptions are automatically disposed upon completion or error

+When a [subscriber][RACSubscriber] is sent a `completed` or `error` event, the associated subscription will automatically be disposed.
+This behavior usually eliminates the need to manually dispose of subscriptions.

+See the [Memory Management][] document for more information about signal lifetime.

 ### Outstanding work is cancelled on disposal
 ### Resources are cleaned up on disposal